dlmiles/tt05-i2c-bert/README.md

 power-on-reset and over a few clock cycles thereafter.
 This is intended to provide and out-of-band mechanism to trigger a diagnostic mode startup.

-Are per the nature of I2C a normal startup is indicated with sensing the expected high line state due to pull-up resistor being on the line.
+As per the nature of I2C a normal startup is indicated with sensing the expected high line state due to pull-up resistor being on the line.
+To the powerOnSense flag is raised when SDA line is low during power-on, or very soon thereafter.

 ## TODO if there is time